Edwing123/go-todo-app/README.md

 ## Design?

-For this particular task I'll be using Figma, yeah, Figma fucking rocks!
+For this particular task I'll be using Figma.

-Views to design:
+Pages to design:

 1. Home page
 2. Register page